IDSelect: A RL-Based Cost-Aware Selection Agent for Video-based Multi-Modal Person Recognition: Introduction

 Recent research has begun to expose these inefficiencies.
 The quality-guided fusion method~\cite{zhu2025quality}, for instance, dynamically reweights modality contributions based on biometric sample quality, yielding accuracy gains under challenging conditions.
 However, such methods still assume a fixed pool of models and overlook the computational burden of always running multiple high-capacity networks.
 While some works~\cite{li2019airface,george2024edgeface} have explored using lighter vs. heavier models within a single modality, such as creating lightweight face recognition architectures that reduce computational requirements, these approaches remain limited to single modality optimization and do not address the more complex challenge of joint optimization across modalities, \emph{i.e.}, discovering which combination of face, gait, and body models achieves optimal accuracy-cost trade-offs. \emph{A unified agent that dynamically adapts video-based multi-modal inference to varying computational budgets while discovering effective cross-modal synergies is highly desired.}

 To address these limitations, we introduce \textbf{IDSelect}, an RL-based cost-aware agent that dynamically selects one pre-trained model per modality for each input.
 Our key insight is that a learned selection agent can discover complementary, input-conditioned model combinations that outperform static ensembles while utilizing significantly fewer computational resources.
+Unlike prior RL-based adaptive inference methods~\cite{bolukbasi2017adaptive,rao2017attention} that target single-modality early exit within one network, IDSelect addresses the fundamentally different problem of cross-modal expert selection for retrieval.
+This introduces unique technical challenges absent in prior work: (1) \emph{probe-gallery consistency}--- the same model must be applied to both probe and gallery sequences per modality for valid similarity computation, since different models produce incompatible embeddings; (2) the \emph{combinatorial cross-modal action space} spans heterogeneous face, gait, and body pools with distinct failure modes, where we show that cross-modal diversity matters more than intra-modal redundancy.
 Importantly, we choose to select only one model per modality rather than multiple models within the same modality.
 This design choice is motivated by two key observations: First, models within the same modality tend to learn similar feature representations~\cite{jain2005score,nandakumar2008likelihood}, leading to high redundancy and diminishing marginal returns when combined.
 Second, true complementarity arises from \emph{cross-modal} diversity; face, gait, and body capture fundamentally different biometric signatures—whereas selecting multiple face (or gait, or body) models primarily increases computational cost without proportional accuracy gains.
 By intelligently selecting model combinations based on input characteristics and budget constraints, IDSelect achieves competitive recognition performance at a significantly reduced computational cost.